BedrockStreaming/prescaling-exporter/README.md

 ## Event API

-To allow the platform to scale up and down on different schedules and with a multiplier, pre-scaling events can be requested by the DRBs or the API.
+To allow the platform to scale up and down on different schedules and with a multiplier, prescaling events can be registered by the DRBs or the API.

 The API allows the creation/modification and deletion of Prescaling Event CRDs in the cluster